11 Best Banks in Massachusetts for 2025

 11. Bank of America

-A notable downside is the $12 monthly maintenance fee attached to each checking account.
-However, there are multiple avenues to waive this fee: setting up direct deposit, maintaining a $1,500 daily balance, or enrolling in the Bank of America Preferred Rewards program.
+Checking accounts come with a $12 monthly fee, but it can be waived by setting up direct deposit, maintaining a $1,500 daily balance, or enrolling in the Preferred Rewards program.

 How to Choose the Best Bank in Massachusetts

-• Account fees: When reviewing bank accounts, take a close look at the bank’s fees, including monthly maintenance fees, ATM fees, and overdraft charges.
-Many banks offer ways to waive these fees, so be sure to check if you meet the requirements.
+• Account fees: Review potential charges, including monthly maintenance fees, ATM fees, and overdraft fees.
+Many banks offer ways to waive these costs, so check if you qualify.

-• Interest rates: Whether it’s a checking account, savings account, CD, or loan, annual percentage yield is an important consideration.
-Look for competitive rates to maximize your financial growth and benefits.
+• Interest rates: Whether for a checking account, savings account, CD, or loan, competitive rates can help maximize your money.

-• Minimum requirements: Check whether the bank requires a minimum deposit to open an account, as well as any minimum balance requirements for waiving fees.
-Make sure these align with your financial capabilities.
+• Minimum requirements: Some banks require a minimum deposit to open an account or maintain a specific balance to avoid fees.
+Make sure these align with your budget.

 Types of Banks in Massachusetts